-We are enjoying some down time over Labor Day weekend.
-My garden gear was lacking organization so when I spotted a super cute tool rack in This Old House magazine, I knew I had found my solution.
-The hardest part was finding old spigot handles, so I begged my co-workers to look in their basements to see if they had any laying around.
-I even found one in my basement sitting on top of our hot water heater!
+Fantastic way to re-use old faucet handles!
+Create a cute way to hang stuff on your porch, near the garden, or in your shed.
+My garden gear was lacking organization so when I spotted a super cute tool rack in This Old House magazine, I went on a mission to find old spigot handles.
+My co-workers looked in their basements to see if they had any laying around.
+I found one in my basement sitting on top of our hot water heater!
 I wanted different shaped handles instead of the basic ones you find in the hardware stores.

 Next, I gathered the supplies needed to make the tool rack.

 ~Assorted spigot handles (I collected them from old basements)

 ~1/4" galvanized lag screws threaded with a corresponding nylon spacer - this is used to mount the handles so you can hang the garden tools

 ~Clear Poly to seal the wood